grafana/extreme-dashboard-makeover-breakouts/site/docs/breakout1/6_library-panels-and-drilldown.md

 # 6. Add library panels and a drilldown

-Remembering that someone saved some valuable service KPI panels to your Panel Library, adding them will give our users a better picture of how our service is being delivered.
+A teammate previously saved a few useful service KPI panels to your Panel Library.
+Adding them here gives viewers a fuller picture of how the service is performing.

 ## Add the library panels